erkan1863/erkan1863.github.io/_pages/experiences.md

 ======
 * May 2024 - Aug 2024: Machine Learning Intern
   * **Analog Devices, Inc.**, On-site, Boston, MA
-    - Built an ultra low latency and ultra low power wind noise reduction model:
+    - Built an ultra low latency and ultra low power wind noise reduction model
+    - Utilized **AzureML** for model development and testing.
     - Outperformed the SOTA by **~5dB** in wind noise reduction within application latency constraint.
     - Reduced model size **x25** with respect to the SOTA to meet application memory constraint.
     - Reduced FLOPs **x4** with respect to the SOTA to have power efficiency